Paleoflooding

-The phenomenon of paleoflooding is apparent in the geologic record over various spatial and temporal scales.
+Paleoflooding refers to any flooding event that took place in pre-history, physical evidence of which exists in Earth's geologic record.
+The phenomenon is apparent over various spatial and temporal scales.
 It often occurred on a large scale, and was the result of either glacial ice melt causing large outbursts of freshwater, or high sea levels breaching bodies of freshwater.
 If a freshwater outflow event was large enough that the water reached the ocean system, it caused changes in salinity that potentially affected ocean circulation and global climate.
 Freshwater flows could also accumulate to form continental glacial lakes, and this is another indicator of large-scale flooding.
 In contrast, periods of high global sea level (often during interglacials) could cause marine water to breach natural dams and flow into bodies of freshwater.
 Changes in salinity of freshwater and marine bodies can be detected from the analysis of organisms that inhabited those bodies at a given time, as certain organisms are more suited to live in either fresh or saline conditions.